 Conveniently located next to the Shukkeien gardens, the museum owns about 4,800 pieces of art, mainly associated with the Hiroshima prefecture, but also Japanese and Asian art and craft in general.

-So I visited the gardens in the afternoon, took a walk to the castle, had an early dinner and then I paced back to the museum since it was Saturday and in the evening, the English Kagura is on.
+So I visited the gardens in the afternoon, took a walk to the castle, had an early dinner, and then I paced back to the museum.
+It was Saturday, hence, in the evening, the English Kagura is on.
 Didn’t wanna miss that!

 Kagura is a dance performance accompanied by special music.
 As a matter of fact, the storyline is not very complex, it’s basically always good against evil – and take a wild guess who wins in the end.
 Someone is always saved, conquered, or defeated.

 Therefore, it’s actually not really necessary to attend English Kagura, you’ll get the story from the moves, the masks, and the costumes.
 However, a great extra to those visitors from foreign is the opportunity to ask the performers and musicians all the questions you have – after the show, as soon as they are able to catch their breath again.

 As a matter of fact, the evening at the Kagura performance was one of the highlights of my entire Japan trip.
 Therefore, I dedicated an entire post to this fantastic spectacle.